Remote communication

 Hybrid event challenges to look out for

 With two audiences to take care of at once, hybrid events can be challenging.
-Be aware of the following:
+Be aware of these common challenges:

 • Getting your ticket pricing right.
 Once you've considered equipment costs, venue hire, decoration, and refreshments, the in-person element of your event gets expensive.
 But your virtual attendees won't want to foot the bill when they join from their living room, so you should offer distinct ticket tiers according to access type.